aai-institute/continuiti/README.md

 </div>

 # Description
-Continuity provides a python package for mapping continuous functions with neural networks.
+Continuity provides a python package for learning function operators with neural networks.

 # Quickstart